xma711/notebook/machine_learning/sample_complexity/README.md

 To ensure the EMR h from {H1, H2} is better than h1 or h2 in terms of population error, we do need more data to do the training.

-On the other hand, if we look at the test error and pick the h from {h1, h2} such that h has as smaller test error, is h better than either h1 or h2??
+On the other hand, if we look at the test error and pick the h from {h1, h2} such that h has a smaller test error, is h better than either h1 or h2?

-The answer seems yes. (but it is wrong when we do this on many Hi!!! read on.)
+The answer seems yes but it is wrong when we do this on many Hi!!

 This time, the h chosen is not necessarily the same as the EMR h from the full H.

 Does this mean that the existence of test data makes the bias-complexity tradeoff invalid?
 In another words, with the test data, can we reduce the bias (approximation error) and also reduce the estimation error?
-In another another words, does the bias-complexity trade-off only apply when we use the training error along to decide the best h?

 One example is that: we run ERM on different hypothesis classes with the sample, and then pick the h that leads to the smallest test error.